 Outdoor swimming pools, hot tubs and spas must be approved by the Modifications Committee and will be permitted only in situations where a clear demonstration is made that the pool, hot tub or spa will not interfere with the quiet enjoyment of any adjacent lot.
-Swimming pools, hot tubs and spas may only be located in rear yards directly behind the foot print of the house and must be in scale with the lot size.
-Only in-ground swimming pools may be approved; above ground pools are prohibited.
+Swimming pools, hot tubs and spas should only be located in rear yards directly behind the footprint of the house and must be in scale with the lot size to inhibit impact to neighboring properties and visibility from neighboring homes and the street.
+While the underlying principles and objectives remain the same, two-acre lots may, on a case by case basis, afford more flexibility in placement due to the greater proportion of land, proximity to other homes, and visibility from the streetscape.
+Swimming pools, hot tubs and spas will only be permitted in the rear yard where not visible from the street.
+Side or front yard locations are not permitted.
+Only in-ground swimming pools may be approved; above-ground pools are prohibited.
 If not inground, hot tubs or spas may require architectural treatment with decking and the base must be enclosed to hide the tub from view.